 As a result of the injury, Walter experiences chronic pain in his left leg and has trouble walking even short distances.
 Standing on the job has become painful and much harder to do than before the accident, and the cost of the surgeries have totaled more than his savings could handle.

-A brain injury attorney can assist you if the above sounds familiar.
+Construction accident law firms can assist you if the above sounds familiar.